-- I In the Model Builder window, expand the One Load Case node, then click Threshold. - 2 In the Threshold toolbar, click Plot. - 3 Click the Zoom Extents button in the Graphics toolbar.
+- I In the Model Builder window, click Threshold. - 2 In the Threshold toolbar, click Plot. - 3 Click the Zoom Extents button in the Graphics toolbar.

 The resulting design is asymmetric due to the load and the two halves being poorly connected.
 If one of the bolt breaks, significant stiffness will be lost.
-Add a second load case together with a study using two load groups and four constraints giving a total of eight load cases.
+Add a second load case together with a study using two load groups and four constraints giving a total of four load cases.
 Run the optimization again to see what effect this has on the optimal design.